Genivia/ugrep/README.md

     ugrep -o -U '(\w+\h+)?pattern(\h+\w+)?' myfile.cpp

-Same, but with line numbers (`-n`), column numbers (`-k`), tab spacing (`-T`) for all matches separately (`-u`), color highlighting, and showing up to 8 characters of context instead of a single word:
+Same, but with line numbers (`-n`), column numbers (`-k`), tab spacing (`-T`) for all matches separately (`-u`), and showing up to 8 characters of context instead of a single word:

-    ugrep -onkTg -U '.{0,8}pattern.{0,8}' myfile.cpp | ugrep --color 'pattern'
+    ugrep -onkTg -U '.{0,8}pattern.{0,8}' myfile.cpp | ugrep 'pattern'

 🔝 [Back to table of contents](#toc)